amruth790/cloud_platforms/README.md

 4. Load transformed records into Amazon Redshift for analytics.

  **Important:** This repo contains example code and a small sample dataset.

+# 3
+# File: redshift_load_query.py
+Overview:
+Demonstrates connecting to Amazon Redshift, creating a table, loading data from S3, and executing analytical SQL queries in Python.
+Covers data aggregation, optimization concepts, and integration with AWS IAM roles for secure data access.

  The Glue job script (`glue_etl_job.py`) is intended to run inside AWS Glue, not locally, unless you follow the local testing guidance.